A Guide To Bonding at Home

 Eventually, the rabbits will begin spending less time scuffling and chasing each other.
 They may take naps a foot or two apart, or explore different parts of the room.
 Little by little, they will begin lying closer to each other, grooming each other, and fully accepting each other.

-The “cage” (the rabbit’s personal home) tends to be a far more personal possession than the space around it.
+The exercise pen (the rabbit’s personal home) tends to be a far more personal possession than the space around it.
 It is important to let the rabbits decide when they are ready to share their home.
 If you put them in it together, you may cause a vicious fight.
-It can be very difficult to break up such a fight inside a cage.
+It can be very difficult to break up such a fight inside a pen.

 Allow the rabbits to go into their home together on their own.
 One may go in, the other start to follow, and quickly back off, acknowledging the territory of the other.
 Gradually, they will agree that they are, truly, a “couple,” having equal rights to their home, and will curl up together in it.

 Rabbits are highly individualistic creatures.
 Please understand that this description covers the way most rabbits behave most of the time, but be aware they may do something totally unexpected.
 The best advice, should this happen, is, use common sense in dealing with it and try to put it in the context of the principles explained in this article.